danielbarnes175/DanielBot/README.md

 ## If you would like to host your own bot using the code from DanielBot:
 **Disclaimer:** These instructions are for Windows.
 Mac and Linux instructions are coming soon^TM.

+**Disclaimer 2:** I highly recommend that you use the bot I host rather than try to set it up on your own.
+When I add features, I test them on my bot already running, so there may be bugs I don't know about caused by events that only show up when you first add the bot to the server.
+Additionally, if you want the bot to stay up to date, if you host it on your own it would be your job to update the files.
+If you use the one that I am hosting, then the files are updated for you (I update them, and push them to production).
+One more thing is that if you fork the repository instead of cloning it, then if you need any assistance I will be able to see what version of the code you are on.
+This will allow for more efficient troubleshooting.

 ### Prequisites:

 1. [NodeJS](https://nodejs.org/en/)